 So, this type of learning brings us many amazing upsides.
 No one can deny these things.
 But, all things have two sides, including online learning.

 It’s time to take an in-depth look at the downsides of online education in the next parts.

 During the Coronavirus outbreak, many schools are closed.
 Though online learning is a great solution, it doesn’t provide entirely social-emotional learning with real interactions.
 Many teachers admit that teaching online reduces their energy.
 And they are stuck in the way of engaging students.
 For students, they don’t have many chances to connect with their classmates and teachers.
 Low interactions and communication for a long time may lead to isolation.

 Before implementing teaching and learning online, make sure that you have two basic conditions.
 Firstly, technological requirements.
 And secondly, steady internet connection.
 Without them, you cannot attend online classes.
 But, not all people have enough conditions.
 This kind of learning puts pressure on some groups of people.
 Especially lower-income families or people in remote areas.

 #3.
 Needs Family Member’s Support

 Online learning is different from homeschooling.
 But family members have to spend a lot of time supporting their children.
-It’s hard for small students to connect to online learning platforms themselves.
+It’s hard for small students to connect to online learning platforms themselves or to prevent themselves from short attention spans.
 Sometimes, they cannot solve computer problems.
 So, to make the online education process take place well, support from others is needed.
 This affects family members’ work somehow.

 #4.
 Increase Some Physical Health Issues